 He thinks this new law will help more lower-income Ohioans become gun owners because they don’t have to worry about the cost associated with getting a license to carry.

 “They only have to obtain day care for their children, pay for the classes, pay for ammo for the classes,” said Hudson.

 Another aspect of this law is that you don’t have to tell police officers that you are carrying a concealed gun.

-Doug Murillo, who owns Stonewall Shooting Range in Bedford Heights, says that is an issue.
+Doug Murillo, who owns Stonewall Shooting Range in Bedford Heights, said that is an issue.

 “Currently, if you have a concealed carry, it’s flagged, and most police officers I know feel more comfortable because they already know you’ve been through a background check and know you’re good to go to carry that firearm,” said Murillo.

-Murillo says he’s also concerned that people won’t get the proper training when it comes to gun safety since it won’t be required anymore.
+Murillo said he’s also concerned that people won’t get the proper training when it comes to gun safety since it won’t be required anymore.